narbonnais/CosmWasmCTF/README.md

 npm install
 npm run deploy
 ```

+> If you are using the ./scripts/optimize-arm.sh script, you need to modify the names of the WASM files on the javascript files, as the WASM files do not have the same name and now have a `-aarch64` suffix.

 That will deploy the contracts, run some tests, and save the code ID and addresses of the contracts in the `tests/receipt.json` file.